mmcclimon/mr_poole/README.md

 --layout (-l)   Path to a custom layout file to use
 ```

-Poole generates a simple file (in the future, this will be customizable) that
+By default, poole generates a simple file that looks like this (but see section
-looks like this:
+on configuration for more optinos).

 ```yaml
 ---